conradakunga/Blog/_posts/2026-06-27-net-11-preview-mime-type-lookups.md

 - The **extension** (**with** a period)
 - The complete file **name**

-In other words these yield the same result:
+In other words, these yield the same result:

 ```c#
 MediaTypeMap.GetMediaType(".txt");